julianrcook/GetDataProject/CodeBook.md

 These map to the following Descriptions

- y_train = 1 WALKING,2 WALKING_UPSTAIRS,3 WALKING_DOWNSTAIRS,4 SITTING,5 STANDING,6 LAYING
+ y_train = 1 WALKING, 2 WALKING_UPSTAIRS, 3 WALKING_DOWNSTAIRS, 4 SITTING, 5 STANDING, 6 LAYING

 There are 30 subjects (people) listed in subject_train